-We are pleased to present to you the Annual Report of Muamalat Invest Islamic Equity Fund ("the Fund") incorporating the Audited Financial Statements for the financial year ended 30 June 2021.
+We are pleased to present to you the Annual Report of Muamalat Invest Islamic Equity Fund ("the Fund") incorporating the Audited Financial Statements for the financial year ended 30 June 2022.

-The Fund had been dormant since inception.
-On 8 December 2020, the Fund has commenced its investments.
-During the financial year under review, the Fund generated a total return of -19.23% compared to the benchmark return of 1.15%.
-Hence, the Fund underperformed the benchmark by 20.38%.
-The underperformance was mainly attributed by sector and stock selection.
+During the financial year under review, the Fund generated a total return of -15.55%\ compared to the benchmark return of -13.75%\.
+Hence, the Fund underperformed the benchmark by 1.80%.
+The underperformance was mainly attributed by sector and stock selection; and the worsening of the macroeconomic outlook as a result of Covid-19, both domestically and globally has impacted the Fund's performance during the financial year.